oxidane/tmuxomatic/README.md

 	1111111111111111111111111MMMMNNNNOOOO
 	1111111111111111111111111MMMMNNNNOOOO

-Now we complete the envisioned layout using just one join command.
-Each `join` parameter is a group of panes to be joined together.
-By default, the joined pane is named after the first pane in the group.
+Finally we complete the envisioned layout using just one `join` command.
+Each parameter represents a group of panes to be joined together.
+By default, the joined name is that of the first pane in the group.
 But we'll be using the optional rename, by appending `.` followed by the new pane id.

 	flex> join ABC.z DG.B EH.L FI.N JM.b KN.l LO.n